Maximilian Häberle

 Hunting for intermediate-mass black holes in globular clusters: an astrometric study of NGC 6441

-Whether intermediate-mass black holes exist in globular clusters is still an unsolved mystery.
 In my master's thesis, we searched for the dynamical signature of a potential IMBH in the massive globular cluster NGC 6441 by combining astrometric Hubble Space Telescope observations with ground-based data from the NACO instrument at the Very Large Telescope.
-More details and results can be found in the respective publication.
+We managed to combine the very different datasets and measure high-precision proper motions in the crowded core of the cluster.
+This allowed to place an upper limit on the mass of a potential IMBH.

 My Research on Astronomical Instrumentation